AFI (1998) • AFI-002

 We'll always have Paris.

-Set during World War II in the Moroccan transit city of Casablanca, this romantic drama follows American expatriate Rick Blaine, owner of a nightclub frequented by refugees hoping to escape Nazi-controlled Europe.
-Rick’s carefully maintained neutrality is shaken when his former lover Ilsa Lund arrives with her husband, resistance leader Victor Laszlo.
-As tensions rise, Rick must choose between rekindling a lost love and helping the Allied cause.
-Directed by Michael Curtiz and starring Humphrey Bogart and Ingrid Bergman, the film blends romance, suspense, and wartime politics with unforgettable dialogue and atmosphere.
-Its themes of sacrifice, moral courage, and enduring love have made Casablanca one of the most beloved classics in Hollywood history.
+Set during World War II in the Moroccan transit city of Casablanca, this classic romantic drama centers on Rick Blaine, an American expatriate who runs the popular nightclub Rick’s Café Américain.
+The café attracts refugees, soldiers, and opportunists all hoping to secure passage out of Nazi-controlled Europe.
+Rick maintains a carefully cultivated neutrality—until the unexpected arrival of his former lover Ilsa Lund and her husband, resistance leader Victor Laszlo.
+Forced to confront unresolved feelings and mounting political pressure, Rick must choose between personal love and helping a greater cause.
+Directed by Michael Curtiz and starring Humphrey Bogart and Ingrid Bergman, Casablanca blends romance, suspense, and wartime intrigue into a timeless story of sacrifice, moral courage, and enduring love.

 Why it matters